ilg-physics-ucsb/physics6-manual/6AL/VelocityandAcceleration/VelocityandAcceleration_LG.md

 2. Take 10 data points by pausing the video and recording the distance from the top and the timestamp on the embedded stopwatch.

-3. Place your recoded data point in a table with the headers "Time (s)" and "Y_Basket (s)."
+3. Place your recoded data point in a table with the headers "Time (s)" and "Y_Basket (m)."

 :::